Klugh/klugh.github.io/index.md

 ## Technical Training & Development

+The following is a list of courses I teach on a regular basis to uplift team capabilities:

 **Enhancing Software Testability**<br>
 This class examines how to improve the testability of software throughout the development lifecycle; whether through Agile, SAFe, RUP, or Waterfall methodologies.
 By examining the attributes of testable software, various methods are reviewed which enhance requirements, designs, code, and tests themselves to improve testability.